Car detailing

 As you drive, bugs naturally hit your car and leave behind marks that can be tricky to remove if you don’t clean them immediately.
 These uninvited bugs can stain your car’s surface and cause damage that’s harder to fix over time.

 Start by rinsing your car with water with a garden hose or pressure washer.
-This helps to loosen any dried-on bugs and makes the subsequent cleaning steps easier.
-If you have access to a foam sprayer, you can spray your exterior down and allow it to soak in and soften up the debris.
+This helps to loosen any dried-on bugs and makes the subsequent cleaning steps easier while minimizing potential scratches.

 Removing a bug stain from your car requires extra scrubbing, so use a bug sponge specifically designed for bug removal.
 A bug sponge is super thick and can hold a lot more cleaning products than a regular sponge.

-There are numerous products available in the market designed to remove bug stains from your car’s surface.
-Look for specific bugs and tar removal products that are safe to use on automotive paints.
+To remove dead bug stains from cars apply specific bug and tar removal products that are specifically designed for bug removal and are safe to use on automotive paints.

 DIY Bug Removal

-If you prefer a natural approach to dead bug removal from your car, you can try any of the following methods to remove the bug and their stains from your car.
-However, we always advocate for car owners to use products specifically designed for automotive use.
+If you prefer a natural alternative to remove dead bugs from your car, you can try any of the following methods to remove the bug and their stains from your car.

-The gentle formula of baby shampoo can help break down the big residue without harming your car’s paint.
+The gentle formula of baby shampoo can help break down the bug residue without damaging the car paint.

 Glass cleaner can be too abrasive to use on car paint, but works well for windows and mirrors.